Enriques surfaces with normal K3-like coverings: Simply-connected Enriques surfaces and K3-like coverings

 \proof The first statement follows from Proposition \ref{canonical covering zariski}, the second from Corollary \ref{invariants covering}.
 Suppose $X$ would be smooth.
 By the classification of surfaces, $X$ is either an abelian surface or a K3 surface, thus the second Betti number is either $b_2=22$ or $b_2=6$.
 However, by the topological invariance of Betti numbers, we have $b_2(X)=b_2(Y)=10$, contradiction.

 An integral curve $A\subset Y$ with $A^2=-2$ is called a \emph{$(-2)$-curve}.
-By the Adjunction Formula, this are the curves on the Enriques surface isomorphic to $\PP^1$.
+By the Adjunction Formula, these are the curves on the Enriques surface isomorphic to $\PP^1$.
 An integral curve $C\subset Y$ with $C^2=0$ and $\Pic^\tau_{C/k}=\GG_a$ is called a \emph{rational cuspidal curve}.
-This are the curves on $Y$ that are isomorphic to
+These are the curves on $Y$ that are isomorphic to